 The key to overcoming excessive sleepiness is to determine its cause.
 There are several sleep-related problems that need to be evaluated before a diagnosis of IH can be given.

-Any condition that keeps you from getting good quality sleep at night can cause excessive sleepiness during the day.
-Daytime sleepiness may be the only symptom you know.
-Other signs, such as snoring or kicking, may be occurring while you’re asleep.
+Any condition that keeps you from getting good quantity and quality sleep at night can cause excessive sleepiness during the day.
+Daytime sleepiness may be the only symptom you know, but other signs, such as snoring or kicking, may be occurring while you’re asleep.

 For many people with sleep disorders, it’s a bed partner who observes other key symptoms.
 Regardless of the cause, it’s important to have your sleep condition evaluated if daytime sleepiness is keeping you from making the most of your day.

 Among the more common causes of excessive sleepiness are:

 Sleep apnea is a potentially serious condition in which you repeatedly stop and start breathing throughout the night.
 It can leave you feeling sleepy during the day.

 Sleep apnea also has several other symptoms.
 Some of them include:

 - loud snoring and gasping for air while sleeping

 - sore throat and a headache upon waking up

 There are actually two main types of sleep apnea.
 They can both cause excessive sleepiness because they keep you from getting enough deep sleep during the night.
 These types of sleep apnea are: